shahriar570/SMS--BOMBER/README.md

 cd SMS-BOMBER
 python BCS-BOMB.py

-©️BCS TEAM
+©️THE DARK OVERLOAD TEAM
-This Tool only Friend prank's Our team is not responsible if it is used by someone for unethical activities.
+This Tool only Friend prank's Our team is not responsible if it is used by someone for unethical activities.pkg